 13. Take a stroll to Mandrakia, this seaside settlement with the “Syrmata” and its colorful doors.

 15. Don’t leave the island before you eat at Oh!
 Chaos!
 At Adamantas, Papikinos beach.
-In this taverna, where you cannot make reservations, you will taste traditional, authentic Milos’ recipes in pots, ovens or juicy meat dishes cooked on the grill.
-The meat is their production and the cheese from their traditional dairy.
+In this taverna, where you cannot make reservations, you will taste traditional, authentic Milos recipes in pots, ovens, or juicy meat dishes cooked on the grill.
+The meat is their production and the cheese is from their traditional dairy.
 While leaving get a carte-postal with some of their delicious recipes.